US Green Card: Relief for Ghanaians, Other Foreigners As Federal Court Strikes Down Blanket Pause

 US government re-vets green card-holding migrants

-Earlier, YEN.com.gh reported that the US government announced that they would re-vet migrants holding green cards.
+Earlier, YEN.com.gh reported that the US government announced that it would be re-vetting migrants holding green cards.

-According to the United States Citizenship and Immigration Services (USCIS), the decision would affect people who were granted immigration benefits during the Biden administration.
+According to the USCIS, the decision would affect those granted immigration benefits during the Joe Biden administration.

 Source: YEN.com.gh